matttulio/qiskit-nature_101/README.md

 This project can be seen as a first step in the field of physics-informed machine learning on quantum computer simulations:

 "General implementation of quantum physics-informed neural networks" https://doi.org/10.1016/j.array.2023.100287

+Topic to keep in mind: VQA, quantum annealing